pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

 {{< /tabsection >}}

 ##### getRequired()
 This method gets all component references that match a specified locator.
 If no reference is found, it throws a ReferenceException.
-In our example, it returns a reference to the stored service component.
+In our example, it returns a reference to the stored controller component.

 {{< tabsection >}}
   Not available